JordiRos/dryGL/README.md

 Examples
 ========
 There is a single project on apps/examples where you can switch easily between examples.
-Edit AppDelegate.mm and uncomment the desired one to run it.
+Edit AppDelegate.mm and instance desired App from the list.
-This project can help you build new applications as well.
 Current working examples:
 - AppVbo: Usage of Vbo / Ibo for rendering a cube in 3D
 - AppFbo: Usage of Fbo object for rendering scene to texture